rust-lang/book/nostarch/chapter09.md

 Rust groups errors into two major categories: *recoverable* and *unrecoverable* errors.
 For a recoverable error, such as a *file not found* error, we most likely just want to report the problem to the user and retry the operation.
-Unrecoverable errors are always symptoms of bugs, like trying to access a location beyond the end of an array, and so we want to immediately stop the program.
+Unrecoverable errors are always symptoms of bugs, such as trying to access a location beyond the end of an array, and so we want to immediately stop the program.